shs-cs/engineering-portfolio-2023-2024/README.md

 - Use Adobe Express [Background Tool Remover](https://new.express.adobe.com/tools/remove-background) to remove the background from images and make the backgrounds transparent
 - The Github preview of our PDF looks a little weird than how the PDF actually renders when it's downloaded on your machine or printed
+- Font weights specify how thick the font should be